-The SIR model is one of the simplest epidemiological models, where infected individuals can be removed from the dynamic, either by permanent immunity or by death.
-This peculiarity makes the model suitable for simulating epidemic outbreaks such as influenza, SARS, AIDS, etc. It was shown that the SIR model is in the same universality class as that of dynamic percolation \cite{Ziff2010,Souza2011,Pastor2015}.
-In this paper, we consider a stochastic lattice-gas version of the model SIR with asynchronous site updates.
+The SIR model is one of the simplest epidemiological models, in which the infected individuals can be removed from the dynamics either by permanent immunity or death.
+This peculiarity makes the model suitable for simulating the epidemic outbreaks of influenza, SARS, AIDS, etc. The SIR model is in the same universality class as that of dynamic percolation \cite{Grassberger1983, Munoz1999, Ziff2010,Souza2011,Pastor2015}.
+This study considers a stochastic lattice-gas version of the SIR model with asynchronous site updates.
 Similar models have been applied to other population dynamics \cite{Satulovsky1994,Antal2001}.
-For both synchronous and asynchronous versions, it has been observed that a phase transition takes place when varying the control parameters of the model.
-This transition is found to be of second order between two distinct regimes: one in which the population remains susceptible (inactive or endemic regime), and another in which the disease spreads throughout the network (active or epidemic regime), where a significant portion of the population becomes infected or eventually recovered (immune or dead).
+For both synchronous and asynchronous versions, a phase transition occurs when the model's control parameters are varied.
+This transition is found to be of second order between two distinct regimes: one, in which the population remains susceptible (inactive or endemic regime), and other, in which the disease spreads throughout the network (active or epidemic regime), where a significant portion of the population becomes infected or eventually recovers (immune or dead).
 At the transition point, the system becomes critical and corresponds to an epidemic outbreak threshold.
-It is important to emphasize that the connection between the stochastic and deterministic descriptions (via coupled differential equations) can be achieved through a mean-field approximation \cite{Lugo2008,Tome2010} that results in the so-called Langevin equations associated with the Fokker-Planck equation, which describes the temporal evolution of the probability density of the states of the system.
+It is worth remarking that the connection between the stochastic and deterministic descriptions (via coupled differential equations) can be achieved through mean-field approximation \cite{Lugo2008,Tome2010}, which results in the so-called Langevin equations associated with the Fokker--Planck equation that describes the temporal evolution of the probability density of the system states.